Continue reading on DataGuidance with:

 Criminal Invasion of Privacy

-Tennessee criminal statutes prohibit invasion of privacy by wiretap, unauthorised photography, electronic tracking of vehicles, or spying, found under §39-13-601 et seq. of Part 6 of Chapter 13 of Title 39 of the Tenn.
+Tennessee criminal statutes prohibit invasion of privacy by wiretap, unauthorized photography, electronic tracking of vehicles, or spying, found under §39-13-601 et seq. of Part 6 of Chapter 13 of Title 39 of the Tenn.
 Code.

-Tennessee is a 'one-party state' for purposes of wiretapping laws – it is not a violation of the statute for a party to the communication to record or intercept a wire, oral, or electronic communication without authorisation of the other party.
+Tennessee is a 'one-party state' for purposes of wiretapping laws – it is not a violation of the statute for a party to the communication to record or intercept a wire, oral, or electronic communication without authorization of the other party.
 Also, communications that are generally available to the public are not subject to the criminal statutes.

 Tenn.
 Code §39-13-606 prohibits placing electronic tracking devices on vehicles without the consent of all owners.
 Parents and guardians are exempted from prosecution under this law if they are tracking vehicles driven by a child under the age of 18.